PM vows to counter terrorists with full force

 The prime minister said for the past many years, “we have been fighting the enemies from within, and those abroad.
 We have faced dark days in our history.
 However, we have always come through with a resilience that has been an inspiration for the world.”

-“It is time for us to unite and fight against the radicals, wherever they may be, inside or coming from out side and I direct and authorise my armed forces and law enforcement agencies to eliminate the enemy wherever they are with the full force of the State.”
+“It is time for us to unite and fight against the radicals, wherever they may be, inside or coming from outside and I direct and authorise my armed forces and law enforcement agencies to eliminate the enemy wherever they are with the full force of the State.”

 He termed it an obligation towards future generations and others facing oppression.